cheyao/llm/README.md

 The data will not be made public (Personal info, NSFW stuff, scam links etc. from all my years on Discord)

+Gonna add a few more light novels lol

 ## Usage

 ```